-- Check LEARN for slides and notes, and check this syllabus regularly for test dates, assignment due dates, etc. - View all lectures (live or recorded) PREPARED both to practice new structures and expressions, AND mindful that you will need to remember (or review, as necessary) previously learned topics, in order to build on what you have already learned - Check regularly the 'Club italiano SJU' facebook page and try to watch a videoclip, listen to a song, or read an article on a regular basis.
-Remember that exposing yourself to as much Italian as possible is key to fast-tracking language learning. - PRACTICE, PRACTICE, PRACTICE, AND ... - ENJOY THE COURSE!!
+- Check LEARN for slides and notes - Check this syllabus regularly for test dates, assignment due dates, etc. - View all lectures (live or recorded, if any) and come PREPARED to practice new structures and expressions - Be mindful that you will need to remember (or review, as necessary) previously learned topics, in order to build on what you have already learned - Check regularly the 'Club italiano SJU' facebook page and try to watch an Italian film, a TV series, a videoclip, listen to a song/an aria from an Opera, or read articles/blogs in Italian on a regular basis.
+Remember that exposing yourself to as much Italian as possible is key to fast-tracking language learning.
+Having trouble getting started?
+Ask me!!! - PRACTICE, PRACTICE, PRACTICE, AND ... - ENJOY THE COURSE!!